 • Frequent infections or weakened immunity

-• Bain fog, anxiety, and mood changes because gut bacteria produce neurotransmitters that affect
+• Bain fog, anxiety, and mood changes because gut bacteria produce neurotransmitters that affect brain function

 • Fatigue